improving-app/back-end/README.md

 In a cloud console session:
 If you haven't already, run `gcloud container clusters get-credentials cluster-1 --zone us-east4-c`

-Transfer all files in /kubernetes to your cloud console VM.
+Transfer  the domain-gcp-deployment.yaml, query-gcp-deployment.yaml, akka-cluster-role.yaml files in /kubernetes to your cloud console VM.
 Note: command will be deployed in a separate namespace than query, which makes things much more clear during rolling updates, etc.

+`kubectl apply -f akka-cluster-role.yaml`

-`kubectl apply -f domain-namespace.json`
+`kubectl apply -f domain-gcp-deployment.yaml`

-`kubectl apply -f query-namespace.json`
+`kubectl apply -f query-gcp-deployment.yaml`

 Choose which namespace you'll be working with: